 “Begorrah” might look Irish and sound Irish, but it’s actually a Hiberno-English euphemism for a phrase in English.
-If you know, how about sharing with other readers by using the “comments” section?
+If you know which phrase, how about sharing with other readers by using the “comments” section?
 Hint: it’s related to the traditional Hiberno-English expression, “By Dad!”

 All three of these will change slightly in direct address, that is, if you’re speaking directly to Granny or Grandpa.
 If you’re raising children or grandchildren as English-speakers, for example i Meiriceá Thuaidh (in North America), it may be fine for the child to simply learn to say, “I love you, Mamó” or “Thanks, Daideo.”

 But if the children are growing up speaking Irish, these terms will be converted to the direct-address form, which involves softening (leniting) the first consonant.
 Those of you from Ireland might remember this as “An Tuiseal Gairmeach” (the vocative case).
 This special form for direct address also applies to names in general, when you are speaking to the person directly, and also to any other noun, animate or inanimate, to whom or to which you are speaking.